 SnapMonk vs Figma for App Store Screenshots (2026): Speed vs Control

-If you're a designer, your first instinct for App Store screenshots is probably a Figma® file — either a community template or your own setup.
-SnapMonk takes a different route: describe the app, get a generated set, edit.
-This post is the honest comparison between those two approaches.
+A designer's first instinct for App Store screenshots is usually a Figma® file.
+Either a community template or their own setup.
+SnapMonk takes a different route.
+Describe the app, get a generated set, edit.
+We make SnapMonk, so we're not neutral here.
+But Figma genuinely wins on a few things, and we'll point those out.

 One-line verdict